 Tip No.2 – Showcase These Lists in a Logical Order

 Generally, the good and worth-reading list post always looks neat, without any messily formatted content.
 To achieve this, you need to have all your points logically listed.

-We have found that many bloggers showcase their points randomly when the sudden thoughts pop into the mind.
+We have found that many bloggers showcase their points randomly when sudden thoughts pop into the mind.
 But personally, we do not recommend you to do so.
-Instead, you can consider the below display sequence that can give you the better result.
+Instead, you can consider the below display sequence that can give you a better result.

 - Display the points or items from the most to the least.
 This can point out the most essential item and give people a strong impression.

 - If your list post is for resources or definitions of jargon and glossary, the alphabetical order works great.